bthelen/mbtiles-util/README.md

     usage: mbtiles-util
      -fileName <arg>     (Required)The name of the .mbtiles file.
 Relative or full path.
+     -summaryOnly        Print summary statistics only.
+Do not extract.
      -tileScheme <arg>   (Optional)The name of the tile scheme.
 TMS(default) or Google.
 See [maptiler.org](http://www.maptiler.org/google-maps-coordinates-tile-bounds-projection/) for more information about map tiling.